Scale-out Network Attached Storage (NAS)

 QuantaStor Grid management technology enables companies to start small and grow to hyper-scale with ease.
-Grids greatly simplify management by linking appliances together so that they can be managed as a single unit which spans sites and data centers.
+Grids greatly simplify management by linking appliances together so that they can be managed as a single unit that spans sites and data centers.
 Appliances within a grid can be comprised of a heterogeneous mix of hardware from different vendors and may include multiple independent scale-out NAS clusters.

 Smart Layout, Smart Provisioning

-GlusterFS combines "bricks" of storage into volumes which are accessible as a "single-namespace".
+GlusterFS combines "bricks" of storage into volumes which are accessible as a single-namespace.
 This can be a complex and error prone task when done manually using low-level GlusterFS tools but QuantaStor makes it easy.
 Brick creation, selection, data placement and distribution calculations are all done automatically to ensure dispersal of data across the volume.
 With just a few clicks, users are able to provision new scale-out NAS storage with data replication or an erasure coding layout policy.

 Traditional file protocols like NFS and SMB are point-to-point between each client and a specific NAS appliance IP address.
 In order to ensure that these clients are able to continue accessing the scale-out NAS storage in the event of a hardware outage, the IP address must be virtual and must float to another NAS cluster member automatically.
-QuantaStor allows an admin to associate a Gluster Virtual IP address to any scale-out NAS volume.
+QuantaStor allows an IT administrator to associate a Gluster Virtual IP address to any scale-out NAS volume.
 This can also be used to load-balance traffic by directing specific clients to specific virtual IPs.